UVA-BezzoRobotics-AMRLab/multi_jackal_amcl/README.md

 Starts up a Gazebo session and launches robots using `multi_jackal_base`.
 Example: `roslaunch multi_jackal_tutorials one_jackal.launch`.

-You can also move your jackals with the following python script after running a launch file such as the one above:
-`python3 ~/<multi-jackal-ws>/src/multi_jackal_tutorials/scripts/multi-jackal-apf.py`

 ### FOR CAPSTONE:
-Edit the following lines to change the goal or adjust initial parameters for "multi-jackal-apf.py"
+Edit the following lines to change the goal or adjust initial parameters for "multi-jackal-apf-astar.py"
 - real_robot = True (sets the pose to a relative odometry frame)
 - goal = [List of goals] (sets the goals for each robot.
 Length of list is determined by number of robots in the experiment.
 This goal will either be relative to the robots odometry or global frame depending on value of real_robot)
 - sub_names = [List of subscriber names] (defines the rostopic that the script will listen to for relative pose)